chandru89new/notes.druchan.com/contents/no-dads-club.md

 —

-With his passing, I join [my maternal cousins](https://notes.druchan.com/tales-from-a-bygone-summer) in the no-dads-club.
-I was thinking about that on the third day since his demise, on the drive to drop my cat off at a boarding.
+On the third day from when he died, I was driving to drop-off my cat at a boarder's.
+As I drove, I realized that with his passing, I join [my maternal cousins](https://notes.druchan.com/tales-from-a-bygone-summer) in the no-dads-club.
+In some sense, we lost our respective fathers in the reverse sequence of elderness — the youngest of us lost our dad first and the oldest lost his last.

 My dad's last dad-like thing that I saw him do was to help, advice and participate in a fatherly-figure-like capacity at my maternal cousin's wedding in Bangalore.
 His very actions came as a major surprise to all of us given the mechanics of that wedding.

-Yet, his last vengeful act of non-compliance was one of the reasons why I had to abandon the idea of marrying a person I had grown fond of.
+Yet, his last vengeful act of non-cooperation was one of the reasons why I had to abandon the idea of marrying a person I had grown fond of.

 Dad was an expert at nursing a grudge.
 This was great when he was on the ethically-right side of the aisle: grudge became grit, vengeance became a fight for justice.
 But when he was on the other side, it was very unbecoming of a human, a nasty sight.